temporalio/documentation/docs-src/python/how-to-listen-to-heartbeats-in-python.md

   - testing
 ---

-To test a Heartbeat in an Activity, you can use the `on_heartbeat()` property of the `ActivityEnvironment` class.
-This property allows you to set a custom function that will be called every time the `activity.heartbeat()` function is called within the Activity.
+To test a Heartbeat in an Activity, use the [`on_heartbeat()`](https://python.temporal.io/temporalio.testing.ActivityEnvironment.html#on_heartbeat) property of the [`ActivityEnvironment`](https://python.temporal.io/temporalio.testing.ActivityEnvironment.html) class.
+This property sets a custom function that will be called every time the `activity.heartbeat()` function is called within the Activity.

 ```python
 @activity.defn